 6. Full Implementation:

-After successful piloting and refinement all medication sheets (MAR) were withdrawn from the floor and the BCMA system become the official way to sign patient doses and the reference for any healthcare provider for any administration history, with ongoing support and troubleshooting mechanisms were put in place to assist staff during the initial stages of full implementation.
+After successful piloting and refinement all medication sheets (MAR) were withdrawn from the floor and the BCMA system become the official way to administer and record patient medication doses and the reference for any healthcare provider for any administration history, with ongoing support and troubleshooting mechanisms were put in place to assist staff during the initial stages of full implementation.

 Discussion: